scleradb/scleradb.github.io/docsrc/sclerasql/visualization.md

         HTTP server started at port 7070
         Please point your browser to http://localhost:7070

+    To start the server at a port other than 7070, you need to specify the port number explicitly at the end.
+For example, `display start 8080;` starts the server at `localhost:8080`.

 - Start a web browser and open the URL [http://localhost:7070](http://localhost:7070)

 Running a ScleraViz query (described in the rest of this document) on the Sclera Command Line will display the visualization in the browser.
 In addition, to display the contents of a query as a table in the browser, you can say: